mesirendon/dotvim/README.md

 ```
 And that's all.

 Just in case: this LaTeX submodule isn't a git submodule.
-I you run: `vim-addons -w install latex-suite`, this will create the following folders in the `.vim` folder:
+Now you must run: `vim-addons -w install latex-suite`, this will create the following folders in the `.vim` folder:
 ```
 .vim/
 ├── compiler